 Since its amendment in 2002, the Indonesian Constitution recognizes the right to social security for all and the responsibility of the government in the development of social security policy.
 This commitment is reflected in the National Social Security Law (Law No. 40/2004), the Law on Social Security Providers (Law No 24/2011) but also in the tripartite Indonesian Jobs Pact 2011-2014, which was signed on 13 April 2011.
 Following the Law on Social Security Providers (Law No 24/2011), the four state-owned insurance companies (PT Askes, PT Jamsostek, PT Taspen and PT Asabri) are transformed into two non-profit public entities—BPJS Kesehatan (Health care) and BPJS Ketenagakerjaan (income security).
 Alongside, extension is also taking place on the social assistance front, aiming to improve coverage among the poorest and most vulnerable.

-As part of its efforts to reach the goal of social protection for all, Indonesia has ratified the ILO’s Social Protection Floors Recommendation (No. 202), defining a set of basic social security guarantees that would enable and empower all members of the Indonesian society to access a minimum of goods and services at all times.
-Under this framework and in close collaboration with relevant line ministries and the UN sub-working group on the social protection floor in Indonesia, and other relevant stakeholders, the ILO conducted an Assessment Based National Dialogue (ABND) in 2012.
+Under the framework of the ILO's Social Protection Floors Recommendation (No. 202), in close collaboration with relevant line ministries, the UN sub-working group on the social protection floor in Indonesia and other relevant stakeholders, the ILO conducted an Assessment Based National Dialogue (ABND) in 2012.

 A Social Health Insurance (BPJSI): operational since January 2014 with a positive trend in informal sector workers’ adhesion